 After the first years of being disorganized, the director of Paris Mine Inspection Service, Louis-Étienne Héricart de Thury, renovated the galleries into what would become the Catacombs as we know them.
 The bones of 6 million people now lay in defined orders, creating artistic displays of past Paris residents.
 While most are unknown, a few famous people include François Rabelais (15h-century), 17th-century Jean de La Fontaine, as well as the remains of guillotined victims of the French Revolution like Robespierre.

 It is unbelievable to see so many human bones up close.
-Trying to think how their lives were, back in Roman time, the Middle Ages, and up to the French Revolution.
+Trying to think about how their lives were, back in Roman time, the Middle Ages, and up to the French Revolution.
 Hundreds and even thousands of years span between some of the bones, generations after generation of Paris residents.

 Paris Catacombs Tour